 Before proceeding with the installation, verify on each server that the other

 servers are resolvable.
 Here is an example set of shell commands using

 ping -qc 1 enterprise-meta-01 ping -qc 1 enterprise-meta-02 ping -qc 1 enterprise-meta-03

 If there are any connectivity issues resolve them before proceeding with the installation.
 A healthy cluster requires that every meta node can communicate with every other meta node.

-Step 2: Set up, configure, and start the meta services
+Step 2: Set up, configure, and start the meta node services

-Perform the following steps on each meta server.
+Complete the following steps for each meta node server.

 Ubuntu & Debian (64-bit)

 wget https://dl.influxdata.com/enterprise/releases/influxdb-meta-1.5.4_c1.5.4.x86_64.rpm sudo yum localinstall influxdb-meta-1.5.4_c1.5.4.x86_64.rpm

 hostnameto the hostname of the meta node.